webpack/webpack/README.md

 <h2 align="center">Support</h2>

-We consider webpack to be a low-level tool that is used by not only individuals but also layered beneath lots of other awesome tools.
-Because of this, we know that sometimes webpack is not the _easiest_ to configure, and we constantly are working on finding ways to improve this!!!
+We consider webpack to be a low-level tool used not only individuals but also layered beneath other awesome tools.
+Because of it's flexibility, webpack isn't always the _easiest_ entry-level solution, however we do believe it is the most powerful.
+That said, we're always looking for ways improve and simplify the tool without compromising functionality.
+If you have any ideas on ways to accomplish this, we're all ears!

 If you're just getting started, take a look at [our new docs and concepts page](https://webpack.js.org/concepts/).
 This has a high level overview that is great for beginners!!